 At 180lbs, my optimal serving is about 1 1/2 scoops or 1 1/2 servings.
 If you are a big guy, you may be at 2 scoops.
 If you are a small-framed female, it may be 3/4 scoops.
 Once again, don’t take too much.
 It can be unhealthy and you will build up your tolerance quicker.

 Pre workout Benefits

 - Improves time to failure and work capacity by giving you increased amounts of energy

-- Increased Oxygen to you muscles giving you a better pump and more strengh
+- Increased Oxygen to your muscles giving you a better pump and more strength

 Pre workout supplements contain many different Amino Acids.
 Amino Acids are protein building blocks that help the body manufacture protein.
 One of the main Amino Acids found in pre workout supplements is L-Arginine which also helps in muscle recovery.